jacobsch/Soen357-Final-Project/README.md

 Final project for Soen357

-This is a monorepo meaning it contains the files for both our front and back-end.
+This is a monorepo meaning it contains the files for both our front and back ends.

 ## To run locally

+Dependancies:
+- node v20>= and npm already installed
+- A way to view the app:
+    - Expo Go
+        - found on the Apple App Store or Google Play Store
+    - XCode
+        - Simulator
+    - Android Studio
+        - Android Emulator

-1. Git clone this repo
+1. Ensure you have all the dependancies installed and clone this repo

 2. cd into this repo and run `npm install`